timwmillard/bankbsb/README.md

 make PG_CONFIG=/some/where/bin/pg_config
 make PG_CONFIG=/some/where/bin/pg_config install
 ```

-And finally inside the database:
+And finally create the extention inside the database:

 ```sql
 CREATE EXTENSION bankbsb;